lviriato/getcleandata/README.md

 b) Merges the X Train and Test data sets (initially not including the subject and activity data)
 c) From the overall data set with 561 columns/features, only those with the words "mean" or "std" are kept.
 d) In the resulting combined data set there are 86 columns that match the above (c) criteria.
-e) The activity numbers are replaced with activity labels/names and each column has an appropriate name.
+e) The activity numbers are replaced with activity labels/names and each column has an appropriate unique name.
 f) Finally a tidy data table is created that shows the average of each feature column in the data set defined by set (e), shown by Activity and Subject.
 g) The tidy data table is saved in the output file, "Tidy_UCI_Data.txt"